OpenEvalProject/evals/manuscripts/elife-67667/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/02385fa51 Microbial Genomics and Bioinformatics Research G, Max Planck Institute for Marine Microbiology Bremen Germany
+1. Microbial Genomics and Bioinformatics Research G, Max Planck Institute for Marine Microbiology Bremen Germany ([ROR:02385fa51](https://ror.org/02385fa51))
-2. https://ror.org/02yrs2n53 Jacobs University Bremen Bremen Germany
+2. Jacobs University Bremen Bremen Germany ([ROR:02yrs2n53](https://ror.org/02yrs2n53))
-3. https://ror.org/024mw5h28 Department of Medicine, University of Chicago Chicago United States
+3. Department of Medicine, University of Chicago Chicago United States ([ROR:024mw5h28](https://ror.org/024mw5h28))
-4. https://ror.org/05ect0289 Department of Marine Biology and Oceanography, Institut de Ciències del Mar (CSIC) Barcelona Spain
+4. Department of Marine Biology and Oceanography, Institut de Ciències del Mar (CSIC) Barcelona Spain ([ROR:05ect0289](https://ror.org/05ect0289))
-5. https://ror.org/03m2x1q45 Department of Environmental Science, University of Arizona Tucson United States
+5. Department of Environmental Science, University of Arizona Tucson United States ([ROR:03m2x1q45](https://ror.org/03m2x1q45))
-6. https://ror.org/032e6b942 Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research, Alfred Wegener Institute Bremerhaven Germany
+6. Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research, Alfred Wegener Institute Bremerhaven Germany ([ROR:032e6b942](https://ror.org/032e6b942))
-7. https://ror.org/019pzjm43 Center for Advanced Studies of Blanes CEAB-CSIC, Spanish Council for Research Blanes Spain
+7. Center for Advanced Studies of Blanes CEAB-CSIC, Spanish Council for Research Blanes Spain ([ROR:019pzjm43](https://ror.org/019pzjm43))
-8. https://ror.org/00xc55v17 Génomique Métabolique, Genoscope, Institut François Jacob, CEA, CNRS, Univ Evry, Université Paris-Saclay Evry France
+8. Génomique Métabolique, Genoscope, Institut François Jacob, CEA, CNRS, Univ Evry, Université Paris-Saclay Evry France ([ROR:00xc55v17](https://ror.org/00xc55v17))
-9. https://ror.org/01q3tbs38 Red Sea Research Centre and Computational Bioscience Research Center, King Abdullah University of Science and Technology Thuwal Saudi Arabia
+9. Red Sea Research Centre and Computational Bioscience Research Center, King Abdullah University of Science and Technology Thuwal Saudi Arabia ([ROR:01q3tbs38](https://ror.org/01q3tbs38))
-10. https://ror.org/046dg4z72 Josephine Bay Paul Center, Marine Biological Laboratory Woods Hole United States
+10. Josephine Bay Paul Center, Marine Biological Laboratory Woods Hole United States ([ROR:046dg4z72](https://ror.org/046dg4z72))
-11. https://ror.org/02catss52 European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI), Wellcome Genome Campus Hinxton United Kingdom
+11. European Molecular Biology Laboratory, European Bioinformatics Institute (EMBL-EBI), Wellcome Genome Campus Hinxton United Kingdom ([ROR:02catss52](https://ror.org/02catss52))
-12. https://ror.org/035b05819 Section for Evolutionary Genomics, The GLOBE Institute, University of Copenhagen Copenhagen Denmark
+12. Section for Evolutionary Genomics, The GLOBE Institute, University of Copenhagen Copenhagen Denmark ([ROR:035b05819](https://ror.org/035b05819))
-13. https://ror.org/04h9pn542 School of Biological Sciences, Seoul National University Seoul Republic of Korea
+13. School of Biological Sciences, Seoul National University Seoul Republic of Korea ([ROR:04h9pn542](https://ror.org/04h9pn542))
-14. https://ror.org/04h9pn542 Institute of Molecular Biology and Genetics, Seoul National University Seoul Republic of Korea
+14. Institute of Molecular Biology and Genetics, Seoul National University Seoul Republic of Korea ([ROR:04h9pn542](https://ror.org/04h9pn542))
-15. https://ror.org/04ers2y35 University of Bremen and Life Sciences and Chemistry Bremen Germany
+15. University of Bremen and Life Sciences and Chemistry Bremen Germany ([ROR:04ers2y35](https://ror.org/04ers2y35))
 16. Computing Center, Helmholtz Center for Polar and Marine Research Bremerhaven Germany
-17. https://ror.org/035b05819 Lundbeck Foundation GeoGenetics Centre, GLOBE Institute, University of Copenhagen Copenhagen Denmark
+17. Lundbeck Foundation GeoGenetics Centre, GLOBE Institute, University of Copenhagen Copenhagen Denmark ([ROR:035b05819](https://ror.org/035b05819))

 † Corresponding author

 ## Abstract

 Genes of unknown function are among the biggest challenges in molecular biology, especially in microbial systems, where 40–60% of the predicted genes are unknown.
 Despite previous attempts, systematic approaches to include the unknown fraction into analytical workflows are still lacking.
 Here, we present a conceptual framework, its translation into the computational workflow AGNOSTOS and a demonstration on how we can bridge the known-unknown gap in genomes and metagenomes.
 By analyzing 415,971,742 genes predicted from 1749 metagenomes and 28,941 bacterial and archaeal genomes, we quantify the extent of the unknown fraction, its diversity, and its relevance across multiple organisms and environments.
 The unknown sequence space is exceptionally diverse, phylogenetically more conserved than the known fraction and predominantly taxonomically restricted at the species level.
-From the 71 M genes identified to be of unknown function, we compiled a collection of 283,874 lineage-specific genes of unknown function for Cand .
+From the 71 M genes identified to be of unknown function, we compiled a collection of 283,874 lineage-specific genes of unknown function for Cand.
 Patescibacteria (also known as Candidate Phyla Radiation, CPR), which provides a significant resource to expand our understanding of their unusual biology.
 Finally, by identifying a target gene of unknown function for antibiotic resistance, we demonstrate how we can enable the generation of hypotheses that can be used to augment experimental data.

 ## Introduction